Tonje Hessen Schei

 on international issues that question systems of power.

-Most recently, Hessen Schei directed Praying For Armageddon, a political thriller that investigates the dangerous consequences of the fusion between Evangelical Christianity and American politics.
-The film's worldwide premiere took place in early 2023 at the CPH:DOX film festival in Copenhagen, Denmark.
-The film will have its U.S. premiere at the Hamptons International Film Festival on October 8, 2023.
+Most recently, Hessen Schei directed Praying for Armageddon, a political thriller that investigates the dangerous consequences of the fusion between Evangelical Christianity and American politics.
+The film's worldwide premiere took place on 20 March 2023 at the CPH:DOX film festival in Copenhagen, Denmark.
+The film premiered at the Hamptons International Film Festival on 8 October 2023.